vertex-link/visualizer/packages/acs/src/LLM_INSTRUCT.md

 - **Favor Composition**: Encapsulate specific data and logic in Component classes
 - **Leverage Event System**: Use EventBus for communication between components
 - **Use Services**: Create IService implementations for shared functionality
-- **Utilize Processors**: Hook into update loops by registering with ProcessorRegistry
+- **Utilize Processors**: Use composables to hook into update loops explicitly.
+Prefer useUpdate(processorName, fn, context[, id]) from packages/acs/src/composables/processors.ts.
+The global ProcessorRegistry still exists for legacy paths but is deprecated.
 - **Scene Management**: Use Scene for Actor collections and queries
 - **Type Safety**: Adhere to TypeScript types
 - **Modularity**: Keep classes focused on single responsibilities